Framework-agnostic Semantically-aware Global Reasoning for Segmentation: Metrics for interpretability

 \section{Metrics for interpretability}

-Our goal is not only to obtain an effective segmentation model but to do so with latent region representations that are semantic.
-Hence we propose a series of metrics that measure the semantics of representations.
-Our metrics rely on two core assumptions: (1) the token is semantic if its latent region belongs to a coherent (object class or instance), and (2) latent regions, as a collection, should capture as many object categories and instances as possible (\ie, be diverse).
+We aim to design a component that not only improves segmentation performance but have more semantic latent representations.
+Hence we propose a series of metrics that measure the semantics of the tokens.
+Our metrics rely on two core assumptions: (1) the token is semantic if its concept region belongs to a coherent object class or instance, and (2) concept regions, on the whole, should capture as many object categories and instances as possible (\ie, be diverse).

-{\bf Class-Semantics ($\mathcal{S}_C$).} To measure semantics, we first compute a histogram for each token of ground truth object classes that lay within its latent support region.
-We do so by forming a histogram where bins correspond to the classes present in the image.
-Each pixel soft votes for the label of its labeled ground truth object class with the soft weight assigned to it by the token.
+{\bf Semantics ($\mathcal{S}$).} To measure semantics, we first compute a histogram for each concept region.
+The bins of the histogram correspond to the classes present in the image.
+Each pixel of concept region votes for the label of its ground truth object class based on its projection weight.
 The histogram is then normalized to sum to 1.
-In effect, for each image, we compute $K$ discrete probability distributions that measure the empirical probability of the object class belonging to the token.
+In practice, for each image, we compute $K$ discrete probability distributions that measure the empirical probability of the object class belonging to the token.
 We measure the entropy of these probability distributions and then average the resulting K entropies.
-We take this mean entropy as the measure of the semantics of token representations for the given image.
+This mean entropy is used as the measure of the semantics for the tokens for a given image.
 Note, the {\em lower the entropy the more semantic the token representations are} because a lower entropy indicates a uni-modal distribution suggesting that most of the token support comes from a single object class.
-A dataset measure can be obtained by averaging mean entropy over all images.

-{\bf Instance-Semantics ($\mathcal{S}_I$).} We extend this metric to quantify the ability of our tokens to distinguish between individual object instances and not just classes.
-In this case, we make the bins of the histogram correspond to the individual instances for each of the "things" classes (a class that has instance annotations).
-The rest of the metrics can be computed in the same way.
-We note that having a desirable low value for instance-semantics will inherently lead to a low value for class-semantics, but not vice versa.
+A dataset measure can be obtained by averaging the mean entropy over all images.
+We call this class-semantics $\mathcal{S_C}$.
+We extend this metric to quantify the ability of our tokens to distinguish between individual object instances and not just classes and call it instance-semantics $\mathcal{S_I}$.
+The metric can be computed in the same way except the bins of the histogram correspond to the individual instances for each of the "things" classes (a class that has instance annotations).